MontyTecher/godot/README.md

 # godot
-this engine was made by the devil but i haev to use it. so sad.
+this engine was made by the devil but i have to use it. so sad.